 Base Layers - thoughts and reflections

-Your next to skin base layer should be chosen according to the maximum level of body heat and sweat that you expect to face in your planned activity!
-For example, on a cold weather chamois hunt with lots of hiking, I might end up sweating a lot but having a long-sleeved Merino piece with a hoody will be better than a short sleeved Merino t-shirt.
-Long sleeves and a hoody will be giving me comfort during a high-sweat activity even while exposed to ice cold winds.
+Your next to skin base layer should be chosen according to the maximum level of body heat and sweat that you expect to face during your planned activity!
+For example, on a cold weather chamois hunt with lots of hiking, you might end up sweating a lot, so having a long-sleeved merino-wool base layer with a hoody could be a better choice than a short sleeved merino t-shirt.
+Long sleeves and a hood will be giving you comfort during a high-sweat activity even while exposed to ice cold winds.

-We at GearFex probably have some sort of obsessive disorder for Merino wool base layers and mid layers and we just love them..
-Some of our First Lite Merino pieces go back to First Lite’s “ASAT” camo pattern era which was around 2011 / 2012..
-Many of our Merino pieces do have an occasional small puncture somewhere.
+We at GearFex probably have some sort of obsessive disorder for merino-wool base layers and mid layers and we just love them.
+Some of our First Lite Merino pieces go back to First Lite’s “ASAT” camo pattern era which was around 2011/2012.
+Many of our merino-wool pieces do have an occasional small puncture somewhere.
 And we encourage to stitch up holes when they happen.
-Same as your body's skin, also your base layers are allowed to carry scars..
+Same as your body's skin, also your base layers are allowed to carry scars.

-Some synthetic base layers have a slightly better weight-to-warmth ratio than Merino wool, and they might hold up little better when you rip through thorns..
-But none of these two characteristics would justify, for me personally, to give up the benefits ( comfort, healthy climate for your skin, no-smell / antimicrobial etc ) of Merino..
-Think of it that way..
-Merino wool gives sheep in harsh conditions ( cold AND heat exposure ) a perfect protection and comfort..
-When washed, woven and weaved into a fabric, Merino wool allows us to enjoy those characteristics, too..
-While synthetics, are usually some sort of “plastic” yarn from which you would probably not want to put the original form / resource on your skin when you start sweating..
+Some synthetic base layers have a slightly better weight-to-warmth ratio than merino-wool, and they might hold up a little better when you rip through thorns.
+But none of these two characteristics would justify, for us personally, to give up the benefits (comfort, healthy climate for your skin, no-smell/antimicrobial, etc.) of merino-wool offers.
+Think of it that way.
+Merino-wool gives sheep in harsh conditions (cold AND heat exposure) perfect protection and comfort.
+When washed, woven and weaved into a fabric, merino-wool allows us to enjoy those characteristics too.
+While synthetics, are usually some sort of “plastic” yarn from which you would probably not want to put the original form/resource on your skin when you start sweating.

 We highly recommend to have have multiple options of base layers, like short sleeve as well as long sleeve.
-Wether you chose options with or without zippers in the front, with or without a hoody, can be determined by your personal preference, by how intensely you sweat and heat up when you are physically very active and last but not least also by the budget you are willing to spend.
+Wether you choose options with or without zippers in the front, with or without a hood, can be determined by your personal preference, by how intensely you sweat and heat up when you are physically very active and last but not least also by the money you are willing to spend.

 As guideline at GearFex we offer multiple weight options for Merino base layers by First Lite:

-An other very important thought: Your base layer is like a foundation that you build on.
+Another very important thought: Your base layer is like a foundation that you build on.
 All your other clothing kit can lose it’s benefits if you do not layer up correctly from the next-to-skin layer up.
-And vice versa..
-You can probably smell the next topics which we will write something about here in the near future..
+And vice versa.
+So you can probably guess the next topics, which we will write about here in the near future.

 Stay tuned!